-For vehicles equipped with Bluetooth capability, the system can interact with many cell phones, allowing:
+The Bluetooth-capable system can interact with many cell phones, allowing:

 - Placement and receipt of calls in a hands-free mode. - Sharing of the cell phone's address book or contact list with the vehicle.

 To minimize driver distraction, before driving, and with the vehicle parked: